MicrosoftDocs/winrt-related/winrt-related-src/extension_sdks/xbox-live-extensions.md

 ---
-title: Xbox Live Extensions for the Universal Windows Platform (UWP)
+title: Xbox Live Extension API contracts for the Universal Windows Platform (UWP)
-description: Lists all of the API contracts within the Xbox Live Extensions SDK for the Universal Windows Platform (UWP) ms.assetid: 96854160-5b2e-4027-90a3-0477d612bef5 ms.author: twhitney ms.date: 03/29/2017
+description: Lists all of the API contracts in the Xbox Live Extensions SDK for the Universal Windows Platform (UWP) ms.assetid: 96854160-5b2e-4027-90a3-0477d612bef5 ms.author: twhitney ms.date: 03/29/2017